Blogging Statistics 2023: Ultimate List with 47 Facts and Stats

-However, you should also check the general blogging stats available online, and not just those related to your blog.
+You should also check the general information available online, and not just those related to your blog.
 That way, you’ll have a better understanding of how you can improve your writing to address the needs of your target readers correctly.

-Read on to explore the essential blogging stats that every blogger should be aware of.
+Read on to explore the 47 fundamental blogging statistics that every blogger should be aware of.

 A sneak peek at the world of blogging

 These are all essential questions that will give you a better understanding of the blog readership statistics and your competition.

 Discover the number of bloggers in the United States, their primary reasons for blogging, and other facts for bloggers.

 Let’s evaluate the number of blogs that exist (and thrive) on the internet.
 While there are numerous blog-specific websites, many sites simply include small blog sections and articles.
 Also, while new blog sites are created daily, some blogs are deleted or become inactive.

 As of May 2023, there are more than 600 million blogs on the internet, based on activities reported by WordPress, Tumblr, Blogger, Wix, Squarespace, and Medium (and this number is constantly growing).

 We will show statistics of different platforms and explain how we came up with this number below.